Click picture to enlarge a little

 When Jesus saw his mother and the disciple whom he loved standing nearby, he said to his mother, “Woman, behold, your son!”
 Then he said to the disciple, “Behold, your mother!”
 And from that hour the disciple took her to his own home.

-Was this why John was called “the disciple whom Jesus loved”?
+Although sin in general would’ve weighed much more heavily on Jesus than John, I wonder: was this why John was called “the disciple whom Jesus loved”?
 I don’t believe Jesus thought John was better than the rest of us.
 But I do wonder whether Jesus felt more of a “kindred spirit” in John.
-This can be comforting if and when we have to work alongside, or live beside, evil and hardened hearts.
+This can be comforting if and when we have to work alongside, or live beside, all manner of evil and hardened hearts.

 The above artwork was scanned from The Holy Temple of Jerusalem.